brettz9/webappfind/executable-builder/README.md

 it requires a user action to activate

-Once the add-on is installed, the following can be used in calls to Firefox in addition to Firefox's own flags.
+Once the add-on is installed, the following can be used in calls to browser in addition to browser's own flags.

 - `node native-app.js --method=execbuildopen` - Open the Executable Builder dialog.